EstelleGvl/Around-the-World/_posts/2024-01-13-puertorico.md

 {:.no_toc}
 ###  [Manantial Tortuguero Spring](https://maps.app.goo.gl/bQi5mm7XKopsdfZo7)

-We had some time ahead of us and decided to check the map for things to do.
-We founds this places with a short detour.
+We had some time before we could check in and we decided to look at the map for things to do.
+We found this place with a short detour.
 To be honest, it was very disappointing and I would not get into the water if I were you.
 You can definitly skip that place without looking back.

 ![](https://github.com/EstelleGvl/Around-the-World/blob/main/assets/img/puertorico/PXL_20240112_194028162.jpg?raw=true)

 {:.no_toc}
 ### Santurce and La Placita in San Juan
 Santurce is a vibrant urban neighborhood, pulsating with art, music, and nightlife in the well-known "La Placita".
+Our AirBnb, in Santurce, was fairly close to La Placita and we decided to walk there.
+We chose a random restaurant, [Sea Señor La Placita](https://maps.app.goo.gl/yW37QqW5wVG4Cj25A), that was very nice (and had decent drinks and food).

+This was not our favourite If you stay in S

 ![placita](https://github.com/EstelleGvl/Around-the-World/blob/main/assets/img/puertorico/PXL_20240112_235833279.MP.jpg?raw=true)